jake-g00dwin/seecube_sdk_python_wrapper/README.md

 This repo is setup to automate the process of building the needed python module to interface with the SeeCubeSDK library.

+**Library Handling:**

+The shared library files that you can use with this seem to come in different builds that support various serial numbers of cameras.

 ## Requirements